behu-kea/dat20-classes/week-9/thymeleaf-continued.md

+Social media assignement to next week.
+Sorry for late notice.
+Not mandatory

 ## Why are we even continuing talking about Thymeleaf

 Thymeleaf is a powerful system and can do things like fragments, translation, and logic.
 This can be super useful when developing a site.